 What is Google Play Instant Plugin for Unity?

-This Google Play Plug-in is an useful tool made for Unity allowing players to try your game in an instant.
+This Google Play Plug-in is a useful tool made for Unity allowing players to try your game in an instant.
 As mentioned in the previous part of the blog the app has to be under 10MB!
 For Games that were not built with this limitation in mind, it can be quite a challenge to reduce the size that much.
-However we are going to share some useful tricks we had to use in order to get there.
+However, we are going to share some useful tricks we had to use in order to get there.

 Google Play Instant Plugin Basics